Our Atlanta Law Firm Handles Special Issues in Employment Law

 Can you waive your rights?

 For example, the Fair Labor Standards Act (FLSA) prohibits you from forfeiting your overtime pay or minimum wage.
-Even if you signed a contract agreeing to give up these rights, the Wage and Hour Division of the U.S. Department of Labor (and the courts) would consider the terms invalid because they are in violation of the FLSA.
-Your rights would be restored and you may have a claim for back pay, court costs and attorneys’ fees as well as liquidated damages arising from the willful nature of your employer’s actions.
+Even if you signed a contract or an unrelated settlement agreement agreeing to give up these rights, the Wage and Hour Division of the U.S. Department of Labor (and the courts) would consider the terms invalid because they violate the FLSA.
+As a result, you may have a claim for back pay, court costs, attorneys’ fees, and liquidated damages arising from the willful nature of your employer’s actions.

 Consult our experienced lawyers for help with employment-related matters